 Understand organizational objectives and external and internal environment

 Participants: Director of Compliance Services/Chief Privacy Officer, Governance, Risk and Compliance Group (GRCG which includes the DCS/CPO, Dir.
 Environmental Health & Safety, Chief Information Officer, General Counsel, Information Security Officer, Dir.
 Risk Management, Chief Internal Auditor)

 The purpose of establishing the context for risk assessment is to set the stage for risk identification.
 Since a “risk” is any issue (positive or negative) that may impact an organization’s ability to achieve its objectives, defining the organization’s objectives is a prerequisite to identifying risk.

 The context for risk assessment at UVM includes:

-- UVM's mission, vision, and strategic goals and objectives, as stated in the University Strategic Plan
+- UVM's mission, vision, and strategic goals and objectives, as stated in Amplifying our Impact

-- College, School, Division, or departmental strategic goals or objectives
+- College, school, division, unit, or departmental strategic goals or objectives

 - Major initiatives planned or underway